Russian Kyiv convoy: Three-day war plan

+After the start of the invasion, Ukrainian and Western analysts tentatively assessed that Putin seemed to have assumed that the Russian Armed Forces would be capable of capturing the Ukrainian capital city of Kyiv within days.
+This assessment eventually led to the commonly reached conclusion that "taking Kyiv in three days" had been the original objective or expectation of the invasion.

+Putin himself asserted back in 2014 that Russian forces "could take Ukraine in two weeks".
+Aleksandr Lukashenko had already stated that, in case of war, Kyiv would be taken in "3 - 4 days".
+Margarita Simonyan, editor-in-chief of the Russian state-controlled broadcaster RT, had made similar remarks about Russia being able to "defeat Ukraine in 2 days".
+The narrative of the planned "three day" capture of Kyiv was further reinforced on 2 March, when the Security Service of Ukraine (SBU) repeated the claim following its release of a video showing a captured Russian soldier claiming that his unit was sent into Ukraine with food supplies for only three days.
+Documents found inside Russian tanks mention how the "special military operation" would conclude in ten days.
+Ukraine also captured "flagship" tanks - as used in parades - along with military parade uniforms, suggesting that Russia expected to stage a victory parade in Kyiv after a quick conquest.
+Three days after the invasion began, RIA Novosti, a Russian state news agency, mistakenly published an article entitled "Russia's Coming and the New World," which was prepared in advance in anticipation of a Russian victory.
+It announced that Russia had won the Russo-Ukrainian war and that "Ukraine had returned to Russia".
+Zelenskyy also admitted that he had received an ultimatum to be replaced with Viktor Medvedchuk.

 Observations

 Movements

 Maxar Technologies first spotted the Kyiv convoy in satellite images on Monday 28 February 2022.
 The column of vehicles crossed into Ukraine from Belarus and moved south through Prybirsk, and then Ivankiv.
-The convoy was apparently heading towards Kyiv, the capital of Ukraine, as part of preparation for the projected Battle of Kyiv, presumably with the aim of besieging and threatening Kyiv.
-However, according to a 7 March 2022 intelligence update from the UK Defence Ministry, "The main body of the large Russian column advancing on Kyiv remains over 30km from the centre of the city having been delayed by staunch Ukrainian resistance, mechanical breakdown and congestion."
+The convoy was apparently heading towards Kyiv, the capital of Ukraine, as part of preparation for the projected battle of Kyiv, presumably with the aim of besieging and threatening the city.
+However, according to a 7 March 2022 intelligence update from the UK Defence Ministry, "The main body of the large Russian column advancing on Kyiv remains over 30 km from the centre of the city having been delayed by staunch Ukrainian resistance, mechanical breakdown and congestion."
 Time reported that by 1 March, it was 25 km from the centre of the city, and it was then reported as stalling between 25 and 30 kilometres outside Kyiv.